llimllib/gpt-bash-cli/README.md

 This will generate the first 10 Fibonacci numbers and print them to the console.

-$ ./gpt now rewrite that function to be recursive Sure, here's an example of a recursive function that generates Fibonacci numbers in Python:
+$ gpt now rewrite that function to be recursive
+Sure, here's an example of a recursive function that generates Fibonacci numbers in Python:

 ```python